lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 <img width="253" alt="2021-10-01 (9)" src="https://user-images.githubusercontent.com/84471904/135698144-d7cf3e53-ab21-4491-ba8f-71826d61241b.png">

 With a significance level of .05 percent, the p-values of Lot1, Lot2 and Lot3 are all above the significance level.
 There is not sufficient evidence to reject the null hypotheses.
-The mean for each lot is statistically similar to the poplutation.
+The mean for each lot is statistically similar to the population.

+## Study Design: MechaCar V Competition